waltbai/waltbai/README.md

-- Hi, I'm Long Bai
+- Hi, I'm Long Bai.
-- I'm a PhD. student at Institue of Computing Technology, Chinese Academy of Sciences.
+- I'm a Postdoc at Institue of Computing Technology, Chinese Academy of Sciences.
 - I'm interested in natural language processing and knowledge graph.
-- Email: bailong18b@ict.ac.cn
+- Email: bailong@ict.ac.cn

 <!---
 waltbai/waltbai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.